Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

    - The company removes the job posting before you get a referral.
 This has happened to many folks.

 A better approach would be to **"Build Connections rather than just Finding referrals".**
+You should make several connections at all these companies mentioned in my list.